Snow505/Snow/README.md

-- 👋 Hi, I’m @SnowCryDasha
+- 👋 Hi, I’m @Snow
-- 👀 I’m interested in programming games
+- 👀 I’m interested programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python and C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
-SnowCryDasha/SnowCryDasha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Snow/Snow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->